akinsho/dotfiles/README.md

   ![Zsh Prompt](./prompt.png)

-Feel free to copy and paste as needed, but I _strongly_ advise against cloning this repo.
+I _strongly_ advise against forking or cloning this repo.
+It isn't a distro it's only intended for my personal usage.
-It wasn't designed to be used in that way 🤷.

 ### Setup